plant quick find clear

 Upload your photo here.

-Part Sun, Shade
+Part Sun, Shade, Sun

-From 3 to 20 feet
+From 1 to 20 feet